Farmhouse/fhp2-drugs-and-daydreams/README.md

 Like so much noise, we set out to find the frequencies that others tend to ignore, that convention has cast aside.
 Having fully embraced punk, first as a music scene, then as a scene that encouraged one to create their own set of ethics, to dream huge and make creative use of your resources to get there.
 Artemis climbed the rocks toward the water.
 Over the previous years we had cooked house meals from food that had been cast aside by the giant health food stores of our city, or from the greens and berries that grew throughout our neighborhood.
 We had ridden our bikes through the nights, sneaking into high school and apartment complex pools, refining our methods of looting food from chain stores and otherwise avoiding work as much as possible in order to spend our time volunteering at the infoshop.
 Over time, things began to change.
 Artemis had got a boyfriend and would dedicate more and more of her time to the gardens not only in the backyard, but now in the front as well, and discuss entering into an apprenticeship in carpentry.

-I had become tired of the direction that my city was changing, feeling that the sleepy feel and inclusive scene was growing far more pretentious and exclusive, overrun by people who had no respect toward the communities and neighborhoods they were moving into and altering the character of, and I was ready to leave Portland, Oregon behind.
+I had become tired of the direction that my city was changing, feeling that the sleepy feel and inclusive scene was growing far more pretentious and exclusive, overrun by people who had no respect toward the communities and neighborhooss they were moving into and altering the character of, and I was ready to leave Portland, Oregon behind.

 It was with this that we put our squeaky bikes into boxes and left for the far side of the country.

+> >

 Huge rocks shelter calm tide pools.
 Breaking waves crash onto rough stone, sending white foam into the sky.
 We veer past parked cars and tour busses congregating in parking lots and ride up the gravel carriage trails that climb into the interior of the island.
 Pine trees now line the sloped forest floor and scent the air.
 In the interior, we come upon only a few people, trading smiles as we pass.
 We stop to eat beside a lake.